-On June 30, 2023, WOU reported a liability of \$1,299 for its proportionate share of the total PEBB OPEB liability.
-The total OPEB liability as of June 30, 2023, was measured as of June 30, 2022, and was determined by an actuarial valuation as of July 1, 2020.
+On June 30, 2024, WOU reported a liability of \$1,131 for its proportionate share of the total PEBB OPEB liability.
+The total OPEB liability as of June 30, 2024, was measured as of June 30, 2024, and was determined by an actuarial valuation as of July 1, 2022.
 PEBB does not provide WOU an audited proportionate share as a separate employer; WOU is allocated a proportionate share of PEBB employer state agencies.
 DAS calculated WOU's proportionate share of all state agencies internally based on actual contributions by WOU as compared to the total for employer state agencies.
 The Oregon Audits Division reviewed this internal calculation.
+On June 30, 2024, WOU's proportion was 1.05 percent of the statewide OPEB plan.
 On June 30, 2023, WOU's proportion was 1.23 percent of the statewide OPEB plan.

-For the year ended June 30, 2023, WOU recorded total OPEB expense of \$133 due to changes in the total OPEB liability, deferred inflows, and amortization of previously deferred amounts.
+For the year ended June 30, 2024, WOU recorded total OPEB expense (expense offset) of \$(357) due to changes in the total OPEB liability, deferred inflows, and amortization of previously deferred amounts.